 Each petal should have a small slit cut in the centre of the bottom of the petals, this will allow us to add dimension to the petals when we glue them.

-Also cut out one large circle in the same paper, to use as the circle base of the flower to glue to.
+Also cut out one large circle in the same paper, to use as the circle base of the flower to glue to. - Glue Each Petal To Create Dimension

 Now give each individual paper flower petal some dimension.
 Add a little hot glue to right beside the slit in the bottom edge of the petal, and then glue the other side, overlapped on top of it.
-Do this for each petal.
+Do this for each petal. - Gluing Your Flower Together

 Start creating the flower by hot gluing the largest set of petals to the outside of the circle base.
 Add a line of hot glue to the base of the petal and then add them to the circle base.
 Space them as evenly as possible all around the circle.
 Then glue the set of the next size down of petals to the base in a circle just inside the largest petal set.
 Do this all the way down to the second smallest petals.
-Depending on the center of your flower that you want to create, you may want to save the small petals for that.
+Depending on the center of your flower that you want to create, you may want to save the small petals for that. - Creating The Center of the Flower

 The simplest option for the flower center is to create some petals that look like they're just opening up.
 To do this take your smallest petals and cut the slit in the bottom of the petal a little deeper than the rest.
 This allows you to fold the paper really tightly together.
 When you put a few of these glued in an overlapping pattern in the center of your flower it will look like a beautiful rose center.

 You can also make something that looks more like a stamen in the centre.
 Use a rectangle of paper and cut long slits almost to the bottom all the way along, and then roll up the paper.
 You can use a pencil to curl the fringe and then glue this piece into the center of your paper flower.
-Try changing the width of the fringe for a different look, or the length of the fringe pieces, or the direction it's curled in.
+Try changing the width of the fringe for a different look, or the length of the fringe pieces, or the direction it's curled in. - As a final touch to the giant flowers, you may want to curl some of the edges of the petals, either inward or outward.
+You can use a pencil, or the handle of a wooden spoon to help with this step.
+Take care not to crease the paper as you work.

 Creating A Paper Flower Wall